natalieagus/50033/docs/05-teen/fsm.md

 </Tabs>

 :::playtest
 Changing MarioStateController's `currentPowerupType` member will trigger state transition depending on its `currentState`.
-When small mario obtains the magic mushroom, he transforms to super mario.
-If he is damaged by Goomba, he will enter invincible small Mario state where he cant be damaged by Goombas.
+When small Mario obtains the magic mushroom, he transforms to super Mario.
+If he is damaged by Goomba, he will enter invincible small Mario state where he can't be damaged by Goombas.

 <VideoItem path={"https://50033.s3.ap-southeast-1.amazonaws.com/week-5/supermario.mp4"} widthPercentage="100%"/>
 :::